 A study from Germany showed that tinnitus was eight times more prevalent in people with TMJ than people without it, which showed a significant correlation between tinnitus and TMJ.
 In turn, this means that TMJ therapy could reduce and, at times, eliminate tinnitus symptoms.

-Dr. Eddie Siman, the TMJ expert, is known for his ability to treat TMJ disorder.
+Sherman Oaks TMJ specialist, Dr. Eddie Siman, is known for his ability to treat TMJ disorder.
 Through his expertise in the field, Dr. Siman has provided relief to countless patients by simply and holistically repositioning the jaw without the use of drugs, a single injection or surgery.

 Schedule your appointment with Dr. Siman today to resolve your tinnitus and TMJ issues.
 Dr. Siman has an in-house CT scan that can show the relationship between the joint and ear canal.